markus-seidl/pybutcherbackup/readme.md

 Simple backup that chops up a directory (including compression and encryption) into smaller chunks.
 The main use case is backing up to a smaller medium (blu-ray) for cold storage.

+Additionally the techniques used to encrypt and store the data should be "simple".
+Meaning that, if the software is lost in the future (no one knows the future), the user is able to restore the files using bash and common apps.
+Currently only bash, tar, bz2 and gnupg (if encrypted) is needed.
+Sqlite is optional.

 # Workflow